Frequently Asked Questions

 Who decides what my child is learning?

 We believe that everyone has an equal voice at our school.
 The student, the teacher, and the parents will work together to identify major goals, such as specific academic areas of focus.
+A general outline of learning has been developed by the Lead Teacher and is available to all enrolled parents.

 How will I know my child is actually learning?